ALive-research/Slicer-Liver/Docs/adr/0002-migrate-to-slicerlayerdm.md

   tests are fast; iteration is seconds, not minutes.
 - *Pipeline registration via factory + creator API* — replaces the string-based DM factory with typed registration.
+- *Internally validated*: the same LayerDM architecture has been proven in our Hyperprobe project for resectogram-parallel functionalities — first-hand evidence that the framework scales past a single pipeline class and that we can build on it without hitting unforeseen ceilings.

 Critically for SlicerLiver: with LayerDM in place, **the `vtkMRMLMarkupsNode` inheritance constraint that forced the three-node